-Welcome to Saddleworth Museum, Art Gallery and Community Resource.
+Welcome to Saddleworth Museum and Gallery

-The Museum stands in a historic and beautiful location beside the Huddersfield Canal in the village of Uppermill, nestled in the hills in the middle of the area known as Saddleworth, an old Yorkshire Parish with its own identity made up of the villages of Delph, Diggle, Dobcross, Denshaw, Greenfield and Uppermill – which is a busy thriving village with lovely canal towpath walks, many small independent shops and plenty of places to eat & drink.
+The Museum stands in a beautiful and historic location beside the Huddersfield Canal in the village of Uppermill, nestled in the hills in the middle of the area known as Saddleworth, an old Yorkshire Parish with its own identity.
+Uppermill is a busy, thriving village with lovely canal towpath walks, many small independent shops and plenty of places to eat & drink.

 One of our hidden treasures is undoubtedly our archive.
 We have one of the single richest sources of local history to be found in the north of England.
 There are maps photographs, deeds, wills, census returns and Parish records.
 The earliest date back to the late 1500’s

 The museum galleries tell the story of the people who have created Saddleworth’s landscape and character.
 This is done in a thoroughly modern way within the carefully restored fabric of a building that still retains the character you would expect from a building dated 1862.
 A small charge is made for admission to the museum galleries although “Friends of the Museum”, enjoy free admission

 Our separate community gallery often has “free to view” exhibitions of paintings, photos and other arts and craft works.
 This gallery is available for hire.
 Please check our events, learning and exhibition pages before your visit to avoid disappointment.

 Saddleworth is made up of the villages of Delph, Diggle, Dobcross, Denshaw, Greenfield and Uppermill.
 We have a wealth of information about the area in our visitor information centre and our staff and volunteers would also be happy to try and answer your questions.